LarsBehl/llCompiler/README.md

 ## Datatypes
 The llCompiler knows three different primitiv data types.
 These are
-* int - 64 Bit integer.
-Other languages often refer to it as "long"
+* `int` - 64 Bit integer.
+Other languages often refer to it as `long`
-* double - 64 Bit double precision floating point number
+* `double` - 64 Bit double precision floating point number
-* bool - Boolean value
+* `bool` - Boolean value

-It is also possible to mark a function as void returning.
-In this case, the function does not return any value.
+In addition LL knows to reference data types
+* `structs` - Structures that hold properties with potentially differnt type of data.
+Comparable with C structs
+* `arrays` - A memory section that can hold x times the given data type; Arrays of arrays and arrays of structs are not supported at the moment

+## Functions
+To prevent repetitive code, LL supports the defintion of functions.
+These functions can return values of one of the five integrated data types.
+It is also possible to create `void` returing functions.

+If a function returns a reference type, it is also possible to return `null`.

+## Examples
+In the demo folder you can find some examples of LL-Code.

+## The Future
+One of the biggest features planned is to support multiple target languages.
+Currently the code is compiled to x86 Assembler with AT & T syntax.
+With further iterations the compiler is going to support the intermediate language.
+The compiled program could then be run in the .NET Core Runtime.
+This means that when compiling the user could decide wich platform he wants to target